augustt198/bwsi-report/index.md

     <img src="assets/img/visual_servoing.svg" />
 </div>

-Additionally, by computing the total area of the blob, one can assume its proximity.
+Additionally, by computing the total area of the blob, one can estimate its distance to the car.
 Therefore, when the area exceeds a threshold (in pixel values), the vehicle will stop in order to prevent from colliding into the blob itself.

 ## Making the Correct Turn